SovnSkyrim/Aldrnari/README.md

 If it still isn't working, check SmoothCam's MCM and your vanilla keybindings to check if something is conflicting.
 C is merely a placeholder and can be anything, same for < for the potions, it can be anything you wish.

+### New armors have different textures/invisible on my beast race character..

+New armors and most of the game is designed around humans and mers, not beast races.
+I cannot patch all armors so it'll remain that way.

+### Where are my Screenshots???

+Wabbajack **cannot** edit the Skyrim.ini to fill a new path for screenshots that make sense on your computer.
+FIll in a new path [in the Skyrim.ini](https://prnt.sc/1sk3z1m).

 ### Creation Club (CC Content) Support?

 No, I don't like them.